Skip to main content

 Delta One Lounge

-Delta will bring the premium experience to the west coast with the opening of the LAX premium lounge featuring an exclusive outdoor terrace.
-The 10,000-plus-square-foot space will be directly accessible by elevator from the Delta One check-in area and is expected to be complete by the end of 2024.
+Delta will bring the premium experience to the west coast with the opening of the LAX Delta One Lounge featuring an exclusive outdoor terrace.
+The 10,000-plus-square-foot space will be directly accessible by elevator from the Delta One check-in area and is expected to be complete by fall 2024.

 Images